dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 <a name="initCf" />
 #### 2.2.1 Setting a Cloudfront endpoint using `initCf()`

-You can set the collector endpoint for the Cloudfront collector using:
+You can set the collector endpoint for the Cloudfront collector by adding to your `setup()` function:

 ```c++
 snowplow.initCf("{{CLOUDFRONT-SUBDOMAIN}}");